maccu71/projects/README.md

   requests:
     cpu: 50m
 ```
-We can see the CPU consumption of our pod:
+We can see the CPU consumption of our Pod:
 ```
 kubectl top pod -n new
 NAME                              CPU(cores)   MEMORY(bytes)
 cpu-restriction-bf756bcc6-xk6cd   2m           0Mi
 ```
-Even though the existing Pod uses only 2 milliCores, the system shows different values:
+Even though the existing Pod uses only 2 milliCores, the system reserved for it the whooping 50 milliCores:
 ```
 kubectl describe quota -n new
 Name:         resource-quota